kayomarz/ml-select/README.md

 Let use normalize.css to help achive a more consistent look across browsers.

+## flag-icons

+When using webpack with flag-icons, the build folder contains numerous svg files, one for each flag.

+This will not be a great user experience as new icons will appear after a delay.

+Lets inline things.

+With webpack 5, add the rule:

+        {
+          oneOf: [
+            {
+              test: /\.svg$/,
+              type: "asset/inline",
+            },
+            {
+              test: /\.(jpg|png|svg)$/,
+              type: "asset/resource",
+            },
+          ]
+        }

 # Learning ReasonML

 There seem to be good quality learning resources for ReasonML which are a year